 Gallbladder removal - open

-may be done during the surgery.
-This involves squirting some dye into your common bile duct.
-The dye helps give the surgeon a roadmap of your gallbladder area.
-It also helps find other stones that may be outside your gallbladder.
-If any stones are found, the surgeon may be able to remove them with a special medical instrument.
+may be done during your surgery.
+To do this test, dye is injected into your common bile duct and an x-ray picture is taken.
+The dye helps find stones that may be outside your gallbladder.
+It also helps identify the branches of the bile duct.
+If other stones are found, the surgeon may remove them with a special instrument.

 Open gallbladder removal surgery takes about 1 hour.